novutec/DomainParser/README.md

-Novutec Domain Parser
+Novutec DomainParser
 =====================

-Novutec Domain Parser lets you parse every given string to return you the domain name out of this string.
+Novutec DomainParser lets you parse a given string to return you the domain name.

 Copyright (c) 2007 - 2012 Novutec Inc. (http://www.novutec.com)
 Licensed under the Apache License, Version 2.0 (the "License").